thapakazi/border-colorpicker/Readme.md

-# JanyBorder in Steroids with colorpicker
+# JankyBorder in Steroids with colorpicker

 <img align="right" width="50%" src="images/picker.png" alt="Borders Color Picker">

-**Borders Color Picker** is a Fyne-based GUI tool written in Go that lets you dynamically update the border properties of the [JankyBorders](https://github.com/FelixKratz/JankyBorders) binary.
+This is a Fyne-based GUI tool written in Go that lets you dynamically update the border properties of the [JankyBorders](https://github.com/FelixKratz/JankyBorders) binary.

 With this tool you can adjust: